MingweiFu/The-dimension-enlarged-Newton-scheme/README.md

   > Matrix_Expand_padding.m
   > Vectorization_Process.m
   > Vectorization_Process_Inverse.m
   *These are functions used in the main program for 2-d Henon-Heiles system.*

+- Lower-Henon-Heiles-1
+  > main_Henon_low_dim.m
+  *This is the main program with Dimension-enlarged Newton scheme for lower-dimensional solutions of 2-d Henon-Heiles system, with the first torus prescribed.*

 ## Citing